 - TNF Tracking Notch Filter button.
-Enables and disables tracking notch filters. - Full Duplex button.
+Enables and disables tracking notch filters. - FDX Full Duplex button.
 When enabled, allows certain receivers to operate in full duplex mode.
-See section 25, How to Operate in Full Duplex (FDX) Mode for details on using this mode. - The red Quick Record button records the receive or transmit audio of the Slice Receiver.
+See section 29, How to Operate in Full Duplex (FDX) Mode for details on using this mode.

+Slice Receiver.
 Pressing the green Quick Play button will play back the recorded audio.
 When the radio is transmitting, the recorded audio will be played through the transmitter.

-- Wideband Noise Blanker.
+- WNB Wideband Noise Blanker.
 Enables the wideband noise blanker.
 Note that this noise reduction feature operates on the entire RF spectrum captured by the SCU, so enabling this feature in one Slice may enable it in another.
-See section 11.3, Wideband Noise Blanker (WNB) for full details. - DAX: 1 DAX channel assignment.
+See section 12.3, Wideband Noise Blanker (WNB) for full details. - DAX: 1 - DAX channel assignment.
 Assigns the audio produced by the Slice Receiver to the indicated DAX channel.
 The Off setting disconnects the Slice from the DAX system. - AGC: MED AGC recovery rate.
 Controls the speed that the Automatic Gain Control recovers from sudden changes in the audio level.
-See section 11.1, AGC Threshold for full details. - L/R pan.
+See section 12.1, AGC Threshold for full details. - L/R pan.
 Adjusts the audio level in stereo headphones from left to right.
 Each Slice Receiver can be set independently so it is possible to listen to a different Slice with each ear. - Slice Specific Noise Blanker.
 Enables the Slice specific noise blanker and sets its threshold level.
-See section 11.4, Slice Specific Noise Blanker (NB) for full details. - Noise Reduction.
+See section 12.4, Slice Specific Noise Blanker (NB) for full details. - Noise Reduction.
 Enables the noise reduction system for the Slice and sets its threshold level.
-See section 11.5, Noise Reduction (NR) for full details. - Automatic Notch Filter.
+See section 12.5, Noise Reduction (NR) for full details. - ANF Automatic Notch Filter.
 Enables the Automatic Notch Filter and sets its threshold level.
 When the Slice is in CW mode the ANF button and slider will switch to an APF button and slider.
-See section 11.6, Automatic Notch Filter (ANF) for full details. - DIV When operating a FLEX-6700 an additional control will appear to enable Diversity Reception.
-See section 18, How to Operate Diversity Reception (FLEX-6700 Only) for complete details.
+See section 13.4, Automatic Notch Filter (ANF) for full details. - DIV When operating a FLEX-6700 an additional control will appear to enable Diversity Reception.
+See section 20, How to Operate Diversity Reception (FLEX-6600(M) and 6700 Only) for complete details.